 The Manaslu Circuit Trek is a rather rustic trek, with comparatively basic lodges and food menus.
 However, it has more of a feeling of being out in the wilderness as there are fewer trekkers who take this route compared to the Everest Base Camp Trek.

-In contrast to that, Everest has a wider range of choices in terms of accommodation and offers a variety of different foods.
+In contrast to that, Everest has a wider range of choices in terms of accommodation.
+Other than accommodation, different type of foods are available on Everest Base Camp Trek.
 It is a little bit more of a civilized trek.
 Things like taking hot showers, for example, make it that little bit more comfortable.

 Picking which trek is right for your individual needs depends on various factors.
 It depends on who you are traveling with, their ages, and physical capabilities.
 Also, what you want to get out of a trek or what type of experience you are planning to have.
 It also depends on whether you frequently like to meet fellow travelers en route or wish to experience things such as the rustic villages and teahouses en-route.